mccarthygalaxy/SD-GuessTheNumber_DOM_StudentProject/pseudoCode.md

         c. if guess < target say "too low"
         d. if guess == target say "win"

+## Stretch Goal I

+    * Track and count the number of guesses it takes
+    * Use `counterN` variable starting at 0 to track and log at end of game

 ## Computer Guesses Your Number:
 ~~### Each Guess will produce a new array of numbers.
 Each array will divide the previous array.
 Each array smaller than previous.
 Should divide and eliminate numbers out of bounds.
 Use.splice?~~